 The reality is, when it comes to currencies, only precious metals — that is, physical gold and silver — can claim to be the ultimate insurance against hyperinflation.
 Here’s why:

-With all that in mind, if the fiat system completely breaks down, then the logical solution for cryptocurrencies will be to value them in terms of gold.
-Ironically, that will also mean that the true value of bitcoin and other cryptocurrencies will end up being determined by those who hold the yellow metal.
+So if the fiat system completely breaks down, then the logical solution for cryptocurrencies will be to value them in terms of gold.
+Ironically, that means the true value of all cryptocurrencies is in the hands of those who hold the yellow metal.

 Only then will we discover the true relationship between, say, bitcoin and gold.